Susan gets a knock on the door from her neighbour, Becky.

 Who are the two characters in this story?

-What was Susan’s reaction when Becky tried to return the borrowed cup of sugar?
+What does Susan say when Becky tries to return the sugar?

-How much time had passed before Becky knocked on the door a second time?
+How much time had passed before Becky knocked again?

 What phrase did she use to emphasize her point?

-What did Susan notice about the size of the cup of sugar in Becky’s hand?
+What did Susan notice about the size of the cup?

-How did Susan respond to Becky the second time she knocked on Susan’s door?
+How did Susan respond to Becky this time?

-What was Becky holding in her hands the third time she came to Susan’s door?
+What was Becky holding the third time she came over?

 Where did Becky go?

-What was Becky’s response when she saw all the sugar on her doorstep?
+What was Becky’s reaction when she saw the sugar?

-How much sugar does Susan usually like to put in her tea?
+How much sugar does she usually like in her tea?

 Essential Vocabulary